InsertDisc/pattrmm-develop/README.md

     You can modify the appearance of the generated overlays file using the preferences/*-returning-soon-template.yml files.
     Run the script again after you make your changes to initiate a full cycle.

+    UPDATING: To update the stand-alone version, you need to delete OR replace vars.py and replace pattrmm.py.

 Docker Compose:
 ```